jbatnozic/N.E.W.-40.000/Codices/Necrons.md

 would be resolved to no effect (all the models in the unit are at full wounds).
 Before resolving that rule, if this unit is below its starting strength, you can return one previously destroyed model to the unit with 1 remaining wound - place it anywhere in Unit Coherency with the existing models; if this is not possible, you cannot use the Stratagem.
 A single unit can only be affected by this Stratagem once per battle.
+This is a Command Effect.
   - **\[Relic] (none)**
   - **\[Warlord Trait] Name:** ?
   - **\[Favoured Command Protocols]:** **Shield**, **Sunder**